Hyperthyroidism (overactive thyroid)

 Preparing for an appointment

-It's good to prepare for your appointment.
-Here's some information to help you get ready for your appointment, and to know what to expect from your doctor.
+Here's some information to help you get ready for your appointment and to know what to expect from your health care provider.

 What you can do

 - Be aware of any pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do to get ready for it, such as not eat or drink for a certain amount of time.

-- Write down any symptoms you're experiencing, even if they seem unrelated to the reason you have scheduled the appointment.
+- Write down any symptoms you have, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - Make a note of key personal information, including things like recent life changes, or major stresses.

-- Write down a list of questions to ask your doctor.
+- Write down questions to ask your health care provider.

 - What's the most likely cause of my symptoms?